Perform Mechanical Analyses with the Structural Mechanics Module

 - Vibration fatigue

-Analyze multibody systems with the Multibody Dynamics Module, which is available as an add-on to the Structural Mechanics Module.
+Analyze multibody systems with the Multibody Dynamics Module.
 It provides an extensive set of tools for simulating mixed systems of flexible and rigid bodies.
-Couplings to the Solid Mechanics, Shell, and Beam interfaces give access to the full range of structural mechanics features.
+Together with the Structural Mechanics Module, couplings to the Solid Mechanics, Shell, and Beam interfaces give access to the full range of structural mechanics features.

 Multibody dynamics capabilities: